The Guernsey Literary and Potato Peel Pie Society (film): Development

 In July 2010, producer Paula Mazur announced that a script based on the 2008 novel of the same name, written by Mary Ann Shaffer and Annie Barrows, had been picked up by Fox 2000 Pictures.
 Despite a lack of financial incentives, Mazur said that she wanted the adaptation to be filmed on the titular island of Guernsey, stating "It's all a matter of economics and what looks right, but I can't imagine not filming in Guernsey."
 Several actresses were mentioned as potential cast members, including Kate Winslet, Anne Hathaway, and Emily Blunt.
 On 4 August 2011, it was announced that Kenneth Branagh was set to direct the film, with filming aimed to commence in March 2012.

 In January 2012 Winslet agreed to portray the lead role of Juliet Ashton.
 In April 2012, the film was delayed for another year due to scheduling conflicts.
 In February 2013, Winslet dropped out of the project, as did Branagh.
-In April 2013 Michelle Dockery was offered the lead role; she later declined.
 In February 2016 Mike Newell was announced to direct the film, with Rosamund Pike "circling" the lead role.
 StudioCanal would finance and distribute the film.
 In October 2016, Lily James was confirmed to star as Juliet.
 In March 2017 Michiel Huisman and Glen Powell signed for the roles of Dawsey Adams and Mark Reynolds, respectively.
 The film entered pre-production in January 2017, with filming set to commence in spring.